Skip to main content

 Homepage

-A group of six people stand together, smiling at the camera.
+A group of people pose together, smiling for the camera.

-Four young girls smile at the camera while seated at a table.
+Three young people smile at the camera while sitting outdoors.

-A group of people sit together in a boat on the water.
+A group of people in green shirts march, carrying a banner.

-A group of children and an adult stand together, posing for a photo.
+A group of six students stand together, smiling for a photo.

 Superintendent's Message